MasiarNovine/canalization/README.md

 ## Building the package

-The package can be build by using the `make` utility:
+The package can be build and installed by using the `make` utility:

 ```
 make build
 ```

 This runs a small R function (provided by Detlef Groth), which extracts the documentations from the source file and creates `Rd` files for each documented function.
-After that, it builds and checks the tar-ball.
+After that, it builds, checks the tar-ball and installs the package.

 If building has worked, the package can be installed by the common `R CMD INSTALL <tar-ball-name>`.